 * Pay date which falls on a Sunday will be moved to the following Monday.

 ** Pay date which falls on a Saturday will be moved to the preceding Friday.

 Stipends: Beginning June 2018 pay period, stipends will be issued with Master Payroll.

 Approval deadlines and form due dates are also changing.

-Visit Payroll Services website’s Frequently Asked Questions for additional information.
+Visit Payroll Services General Information page for additional information.

 2017 Direct Mailing of Form W-2 Wage & Tax Statement to CSUSB “State” Employees & Students

 * The Form W-2 Wage Statement reflects wages paid by warrants and/or direct deposit payments that were issued during the tax year 2017, regardless of the pay period in which the wages were earned.